StarRocks/starrocks-connector-for-apache-flink/docs/content/connector-sink.md

 ### Exactly Once

-- If you want to use exactly-once, recommend to upgrade StarRocks to 2.5 or later, and connector to 1.2.4 or later
+- If you want sink to guarantee exactly-once semantics, we recommend you to upgrade StarRocks to 2.5 or later, and Flink connector to 1.2.4 or later
   - Since Flink connector 1.2.4, the exactly-once is redesigned based on [Stream Load transaction interface](https://docs.starrocks.io/en-us/latest/loading/Stream_Load_transaction_interface) provided by StarRocks since 2.4.
 Compared to the previous implementation based on non-transactional interfaces, the new implementation reduces memory usage and checkpoint overhead, thereby enhancing real-time performance and